goeldner/swift-screenshot-scribbler/README.md

 $ scrscr --caption "Scribble this caption" --screenshot example-input.png --output example-output.png
 ```

 The layout may be customized by using several command line options.
-The `--help` describes all options:
+Display the help about all available commands and options:

 ```
 $ scrscr --help
+$ scrscr help decorate
 ```

 Following example defines all possible options including their default values:

 ```
-$ scrscr \
+$ scrscr decorate \
     --caption "Example output with default options and long caption" \
     --screenshot example-input.png \
     --output example-output-default.png \